 The Glass Smart Mirror is your classic standard – it is the fan favorite – it will be the closest match to a Standard Mirror.
 It is highly reflective!
 You also get amazing display quality through the mirror.
 Beware: the 1/8″ thickness has more of a warm tone through the mirror.
-Go with the 1/4″ thickness for better picture quality through the mirror.
+Go with the 1/4″ thickness for better picture quality through the mirror that is color neutral.

 If you think you’ll be using your photo booth outside or in commercial lighting environments, the Dielectric Mirror has a lower reflection so it will not overpower the display in these conditions.
 It also looks the best in 1/8″ thickness.

 This is perfect all around because you can use a computer, Intel Compute Stick, Raspberry Pi, etc to power your software.
 In addition, the 16:9 ratio format is preferred because you can rotate it into portrait mode so the screen will consume most of the mirror instead of a 4:3 box in the middle of the mirror.

 Monitors are great if you have one lying around and you just need something to get you started.
 The disadvantage of using a monitor is that the screen brightness can be pretty low which can affect the overall look of the software in the end.
-It can work fine with both technologies, but it would be difficult to find an overlay to match the same size monitor, so you will want to do Build #1 or #3 (Not #2).
+It can work fine with both touch technologies.

 While it is portable, you will need a Bluetooth clicker or voice control to use the tablet through the mirror.
 The whole point of a photo booth is the social interaction and your friends/clients/photoboothers need to be able to share their picture through the software.
 If that function is missing, it will not work out well as a business model or renting this out for events.